obervinov/users-package/README.md

       - `self.user_status_allow` if the user has the role.
       - `self.user_status_deny` if the user does not have the role.

-  - **Rate Limiting Controller**: This feature tracks user requests and applies rate limits as needed.
+  - **Rate Limiting Controller**: The module allows you to take into account, track and apply restrictions on the number of requests received from the specified user ID.

     - Arguments:
       - `user_id (str)`: Required user ID.